SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 PARAMETERS pe TYPE c LENGTH 1.
 PARAMETERS pf TYPE n LENGTH 5.

-"You may also see specifications in which the length is specified in parentheses.
+"Specifications in which the length is specified in parentheses.
 "For better readability, specifying LENGTH explicitly is recommended.
 PARAMETERS pg(2) TYPE c.
 "No length specified means LENGTH 1 by default